 For starters, having a solid number to work with is important.
 Staying within that bracket when making a purchase gives a bit of breathing room down the line.
 Moreover, the whole process shows exactly where you stand financially.
 Going through a pre-approval and sticking with your budget means that you will be able to own, maintain and pay off your home in relative comfort.

 What keeps people from getting pre-approved?
 Lethargy, fear, embarrassment, worry and perhaps denial come to mind.
 Change is tough and buying a house is a huge responsibility.
-But one way or the other you will need to work with the bank, and putting it off until you make an offer does not make sense.
+But one way or the other you will need to work with a lender, and putting it off until you make an offer does not make sense.

 If you are serious about purchasing a home, get pre-approved.
-There is absolutely no downside to doing so and rates are usually locked in for several months.
+There is absolutely no downside to doing so and rates are usually locked in for 120 days.
 Put the advantage in your court when making an offer.
 Know what you can afford and choose accordingly.
-Be financially smart!
+Be smarter than your competition!